 Read the full article and listen to Analog Tara’s 30-minute Strawberry Moon mix for Extended Family DC at Head Shoppe.

-Pink Noises is on the May 2018 Artforum Top Ten list by Lyra Pramuk, the American singer, composer-producer, and performance artist based in Berlin.
+Pink Noises is on Artforum‘s Top Ten list for May 2018 by Lyra Pramuk, the American singer, composer-producer, and performance artist based in Berlin.